sj82516/Blog/System:Network:Security/Nginx/Experiment.md

 They both depend on HTTP Header !
 Here are several good articles [English](https://www.theodo.fr/blog/2016/06/improve-the-performance-of-your-webapp-configure-nginx-to-cache/), [Chinese 1](https://blog.othree.net/log/2012/12/22/cache-control-and-etag/)  [Chinese2](https://blog.toright.com/posts/3414/%E5%88%9D%E6%8E%A2-http-1-1-cache-%E6%A9%9F%E5%88%B6.html)
 Briefly speaking,
+The main purpose of cache is "reduce request" and "reduce response".
 1. at first browser would send request to server.
 This time browser has no cache yet.
 2. Then server would return requested files.
 Corresponding to header
 3. browser will cache the files in different way.